openspending/osep/osep-04.md

 ## Proposal

-An OpenSpending Data Package is a Tabular Data Package Profile.
+An OpenSpending Data Package is a profile of Tabular Data Package, which is a profile of Data Package.

+A valid OpenSpending Data Package package MUST be a valid [Data Package](http://dataprotocols.org/data-packages/) as defined in that specification.
+This means that it MUST:

+* Contain a package descriptor (`datapackage.json`)
+* Provide at least the minimum required package metadata as described in the Data Package specification
+* Include a description of each data file in the package in the `resources`array of the package

+It MUST also be a valid [Tabular Data Package](http://dataprotocols.org/tabular-data-package/):

+* It MUST contain at least one data file
+* All data files MUST be in CSV format.
+* Every resource MUST have a `schema` following the [JSON Table Schema specification](http://dataprotocols.org/json-table-schema/)

 ### What an OpenSpending Data Package looks like

-An OpenSpending Data Package is:

-* A descriptor file, named `datapackage.json`, which provides metadata
-* Data stored in one or many well-structured CSV files, referred to from the Data Package descriptor in the `resources` property, where each resource represents a file and its specific metadata
-* Usually, the descriptor and the resources will be co-located in a directory, and this directory represents the "Data Package"
+Usually, the datapackage.json and data files are bundled together, and collectively referred to as "the data package".

-A simple example of an OpenSpending Data Package on disk, or in the DataStore, will look like this:
+A simple example of an OpenSpending Data Package on disk, or in the DataStore:

 ```
 datapackage.json